-3.29 Timer Gear Retractile Spring Tension (Rq 2.29)
+3.26 Timer Gear Retractile Spring Tension (Rq 2.26)

-(1) If the gear fails to restore to normal against the specified tension when moved from four to six teeth from the normal position, lubricate the shaft of the timer gear as covered in 3.02.
-If after the shaft has been lubricated the gear still fails to return to normal, it is an indication that the tension of the retractile spring is too low, in which case refer the question to the supervisor.

-(2) If the gear fails to return to the normal position as the pawl passes over the gear stop, it is an indication that the tension of the pawl spring is excessive.
+- (1) If the gear fails to restore to normal against the specified tension when moved from four to six teeth from the normal position, lubricate the shaft of the timer gear as covered in 3.02(4).
+If after the shaft has been lubricated, the gear still fails to return to normal, it is an indication that the tension of the retractile spring is too low, in which case refer the question to the supervisor. - (2) If the gear fails to return to the normal position as the pawl passes over the gear stop, it is an indication that the tension of the pawl spring is excessive.

 Remove the timer from its mounting as covered in 3.003 and check the tension of the pawl spring as the gear stop is passing under the end of the pawl.
 To do this, use the No. 70D gauge applied to the front end of the pawl when the pawl is lifted to its highest point by the gear stop.
-If the tension of the pawl spring measured in this manner exceeds 40 grams, readjust the pawl spring using the No. 485A pliers so that there is a slight clearance between the pawl spring and the pawl when the pawl is resting against the pawl stop.
-This clearance should not exceed the value specified in requirement 2.15(c).
-In case the tension of the pawl spring is less than 40 grams, reduce the tension of the pawl spring using the No. 485A pliers.
-In this case, however, the end of the spring should rest on the pawl when the pawl is resting against the pawl stop.
+Reduce the tension of the pawl spring toward the minimum specified using the No. 485A pliers.

 Remount the timer as covered in 3.003.

-- 3.30 Straightness of Springs (Rq 2.30) 3.31 Separation Between Springs (Rq 2.31) - If the springs are not straight or there is insufficient clearance between the springs, correct by adjusting the springs where they are bent or where the clearance is insufficient with the No. 505A, No. 506A, or No. 507A spring adjuster.
+3.27 Straightness of Springs (Rq 2.27) 3.28 Separation Between Springs (Rq 2.28)

+- (1) If the springs are not straight or there is insufficient clearance between the springs, correct by adjusting the springs where they are bent or where the clearance is insufficient with the No. 505A, No. 506A, or No. 507A spring adjuster.
 If necessary, dismount the timer in order to obtain access to the part of a spring needing adjustment.
-Make sure the requirements 2.17, 2.18, 2.19, 2.20, 2.21, 2.22, 2.23, 2.24, 2.25, 2.26, 2.27, and 2.29 are met. - (2) Kinked Springs: Do not straighten kinked springs unless the kink interferes with proper adjustment of the spring assembly.
+Check that requirements 2.18, 2.19, 2.20, 2.21, 2.22, 2.24(b), and 2.26(b) are met. - (2) Kinked Springs: Do not straighten kinked springs unless the kink interferes with proper adjustment of the spring assembly.
 Removing kinks tends to weaken the spring and to shorten the life of the spring assembly.
 Normally straight springs that have been adjusted should have no sharp bends due to adjustment.
-A gradual bow, however, is permissible. - 3.32 Electrical Requirements (Rq 2.32)
+A gradual bow, however, is permissible.

+3.29 Electrical Requirements (Rq 2.29)
-(1) If the timer does not operate on the specified operate current, adjust as follows, checking for timer operation after each adjustment.

-- (a) Decrease the tension of the armature spring against the armature stud toward a minimum. - (b) Decrease the tension of the shifting spring toward a minimum. - If the timer still does not operate satisfactorily, refer the matter to the supervisor. - (2) If the release requirement is not met, increase the tension of the armature spring but not sufficiently to prevent the operation of the timer.
-If the timer still does not release, check that requirements 2.06 and 2.07 are met and, if necessary, reposition the timer and adjust the engagement of the shifting spring with the pinion.
-If the timer still does not release refer the matter to the supervisor.
+- (1) If the timer does not operate on the specified operate current, adjust as follows, checking for timer operation after each adjustment. - (a) Decrease the tension of the armature tension spring toward a minimum. - (b) Decrease the tension of the shifting spring toward a minimum. - If the timer still does not operate, refer the matter to the supervisor. - (2) If the release requirement is not met, increase the tension of the armature spring but not sufficiently to prevent the operation of the timer.
+If the timer still does not release check that requirements 2.06 and 2.07 are met and, if necessary, reposition the timer and adjust the engagement of the shifting spring with the pinion.
+If the timer still does not release, refer the matter to the supervisor.

-- 3.33 Timing Requirements (Rq 2.33) - (1) If the timing requirements are not met, recheck all mechanical requirements and make adjustments as required.
+3.30 Timing Requirements (Rq 2.30)

+(1) If the timing requirements are not met, recheck all mechanical requirements and make adjustments as required.
 If the timing requirements are still not met, it is an indication that the motor requires lubrication or is defective.
-In this case, lubricate the motor as covered in 3.02.
+In this case, relubricate the motor as covered in 3.02(9).
 If the requirement is still not met, replace the motor.